uktrade/data-store-service/README.md

 - A data-flow pipeline, DSSGenericPipeline, that ingests the data into the Data Workspace datasets database
 - External clients

+The DSS was historically used for infrequently changing data, but it is suitable for data that changes up to about once a day.

 ### Contents

 - [Architecture](#architecture)